JCVenterInstitute/PanACEA/readme.md

 gene annotation, metadata annotation, and genome phylogenies.
 Detailed information about the PanACEA suite and usages can be found in the PDF manual included on the site.

-Also included in the Github is a set of exemplar data from the PanOCT run on Enterobactor hormaechei from *Chavda et al 2016* and a shell script which can generate the PanACEA output files from the examples, and the gzipped output from a PanACEA run using the same data.
+Also included in the Github is a set of exemplar data from a PanOCT run on 19 Acinetobacter baumannii complete genomes and a shell script which can generate the PanACEA output files from the examples is available as a demonstration.
+To run this, use the "./run_panacea_example.sh" in the git download directory.

+Additionally, the gzipped output from a PanACEA run using the same data and the gzipped PanACEA output from the finished PanOCT run on Enterobactor hormaechei from *Chavda et al 2016* are available.

 ## Included PERL scripts